We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 |Includes:||Breakfast is included.|

-Guests wanting to indulge themselves can make use of the beautiful spa facilities.
-A full range of spa and beauty therapies are offered by a team of dedicated professionals.
-Rejuvenate the mind, body and soul while relaxing in tranquil surroundings offering spectacular views over the park.
+Guests wanting to indulge themselves can make use of the beautiful spa facilities, and a full range of spa and beauty therapies are offered by a team of dedicated professionals.

 |Room:||1 x Safari Room|

 |Includes:||All meals; tea/coffee; the Conservation fee; and safari game drives are included.
 Each guest is also entitled to one of the following on an evening game drive - glass of wine, local beer, cider or soft drink.
 PLEASE NOTE: All other drinks, bush walks and Park fees are not included and are payable directly to the lodge.

 Children under the age of 14 years are not permitted on guided walks in the reserve, and children of 14 and 15 years of age must be accompanied by a parent/guardian.
 Guests over 65 years old wishing to join a guided walk are required to have a letter or certificate from their doctor confirming they are in good health and are physically fit to do the walk.
 More details available on request.

 Please Note: As the animals are wild, it is not possible to guarantee what you will see during your safari.

 The Battlefields of KwaZulu-Natal offer an incredible insight into the history of South Africa, and the best way to really appreciate this bloody and fiercely-fought history is to stay here and go on one of the mesmerising and theatrical tours of the key areas.